Contact us Request demo

 Using virtual care remote monitoring to reduce hospital stay for Heart Failure patients.

 The North West’s first acute heart failure ‘virtual ward’ was established in May 2022 and is run by a team at LUHFT and Mersey Care.
-It sees the two trusts working together with remote monitoring technology providers, Docobo, to ensure that patients with acute heart failure (new or known diagnosis with decompensation) can receive the care and treatment they need while living in the comfort and convenience of their own homes.
+It sees the two trusts working together with remote monitoring technology providers, Graphnet, to ensure that patients with acute heart failure (new or known diagnosis with decompensation) can receive the care and treatment they need while living in the comfort and convenience of their own homes.
 The team has recently won an HSJ Patient Safety award.

 The heart failure virtual ward specialist team has since treated over 1,000 people at home and reported back that using virtual wards not only improves their outcomes, but also helps with their recovery.